 There are certain times when roll ups take place, and any member who turns up will be guaranteed a game.
 These take place at 8.00 on a Monday, Wednesday, Friday and Sunday (you would need to turn up a few minutes beforehand, and identify yourself as requiring a game).

-The Course: The course is maintained in excellet condition and as it has good drainage we enjoy excellent winter golf.
+The Course: The course is maintained in excellent condition and as it has good drainage we enjoy excellent winter golf.
 There is rarely any restriction in the use of powered trolleys and we have a fleet of 6 top of the range buggies for hire.
 We operate a two tee start so that 2 ball matches are seprerated from 3/4 ball games to assit the speed of play.
-We have recently hosted the Seniors Amateur Open Tournament and we will next year host the Amateur Ladies Stroke Play Tournament both organised by English Golf.
+We have recently hosted the Seniors' Amateur Open Tournament and the Amateur Ladies' Stroke Play Tournament both organised by English Golf.

 The Junior Section at Bristol & Clifton is a thriving section with almost 100 junior members.
 Juniors progress through five stages and may play the course at almost all times once they have attained a proficient level of play; boys with handicaps of 28 or less and girls of 36 or less have full playing privileges.